gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She grabbed another keyboard and flung it at the console, but missed.

-"Here!
-You try!"
-She picked up the last keyboard and thrust it at her sister.

-"But---"

-"Throw it!"
-Maddy shouted.

-Eyes wide,
-Sindy pulled her arm back and let fly.
-The keyboard arced through the air end over end, bounced off Patient's outstretched third arm with a *clink!*, and came down corner-first on a button that looked no different from its neighbors.
+Another keyboard, another throw---it arced through the air end over end, bounced off Patient's outstretched third arm with a *clank!*, and landed on the console.
 Behind them,
 the door they had come through began to open.